 The primary responsibility of implementation, review and follow-up lies at the national level as stated in A/RES/70/1.
 At the global level, the High Level Political Forum (HLPF) is the main UN platform for overseeing follow-up and review.
 The HLPF will be meeting once a year under auspices of Economic and Social Council and every 4th year under the auspices of General Assembly.
 Detailed decisions on the follow-up and review to the 2o30 Agenda are reflected in the resolution on follow-up and review (A/RES/70/299) .

 The first meeting of the HLPF took place in New York from 11-20 July 2016, including thematic discussions, 22 countries undergoing national reviews and adoption of a Ministerial Declaration as the main outcome document.
-Indigenous Peoples very present throughout the two weeks to ensure that indigenous voices, priorities and concerns were raised.
+In 2017, the HLPF took place from 10-19 July, including thematic discussions, 44 voluntary national reviews and adoption of a Ministerial Declaration.
+Indigenous Peoples very present at both HLPF meetings to ensure that indigenous voices, priorities and concerns were raised.